Swap to Design & planning or Property management or go back to all job sectors

 You can do a college course that will teach you some of the skills needed for the job.
 Courses include:

-You'll do on-the-job training and spend time with a college or training provider.
+These can take around 2 years to complete and are a mix of on-the-job training and time spent with a college or training provider.

 You'll usually need: